mpayetta/mpayetta.github.io/_posts/2016-07-23-building-a-node-restful-api-the-web-server.markdown

 {% endhighlight %}

 If everything went well, you should see the message `API Server started and listening on port 3000`.
-In that case you can tryout the API server by going to your favourite browser and going to http://localhost:3000/.
+In that case you can try out the API server by going to your favourite browser and going to http://localhost:3000/.
 You should see the "Hello, this is API and I'm ok" message returned to your browser.

+## Coming up next...

 With all this done, now it's time to make our API return dynamic data.
-For that to happen we'll need to setup a database to store all our tasks and users, but that will be part of the [next post]({% post_url 2016-07-24-building-a-node-restful-api-3  %}).
+For that to happen we'll need to setup a database to store all our tasks and users, but that will be part of the [next post]({% post_url 2016-07-24-building-a-node-restful-api-the-database  %}).
 Thanks for reading!